Tim JW Badgery

 - I continue to have Violin lessons myself, under the tutelage of Rachel Luton, in order to maintain and improve my existing skills.

-- I am currently working towards Trinity College London‘s Level 4 Certificate for Music Educators (a qualification which gives recognition to the work I currently do) with Wren Music in Okehampton, Devon.
+- Following completion in July 2019, I have passed Trinity College London‘s Level 4 Certificate for Music Educators (a qualification which gives recognition to the work I currently do).
+Funded by WMC, I studied for this with Wren Music in Okehampton, Devon.

 - I hope to study for an MA in Music Therapy in the future.